Optical response of highly excited particles in a strongly correlated system: Single excited particle

 We confirm in Fig.~1 that both methods, the ED and the EDLFS, give quite consistent result for $\langle \tau\rangle_t$ for short times $t<t_d \sim 1.5$ (for chosen $J = 0.4$).
-For intermediate times $t_d<t < t_i \sim 15 $ the decay of $E_{kin,x}^0$ evaluated with ED is somewhat slower, which could indicate the influence of finite-size and PBC effects.
+For intermediate times $t_d<t < t_i \sim 15 $ the decay of $E_{kin,x}^0$ evaluated with ED is somewhat slower, which could indicate the influence of finite-size and p.b.c. effects.
 Namely, in small systems considered with the ED spin excitations populate the lattice and consequently influence further hole relaxation.
-The spread of spin excitation is expected to saturate in $t_i \sim \sqrt{N}/J$, yielding an approximately stationary response afterwards.
+The spread of spin excitation is expected to saturate in $t_i \sim \sqrt{N}/J$, yielding approximately stationary response afterwards.
 Within the EDLFS with in principle an infinite lattice, such effects are not present or appear only at later times due to the restricted basis.
 More than an artifact, ED results on small lattices should be relevant for the optical sum rules of systems with finite density of carriers, while those from EDLFS corresponds to systems with vanishing density.

-Although for both types of excitations $E_{kin}(t=0) \sim 0$, the distinction in sum rules is apparent for times shorter than $t<t_d$, featuring the fact that the state of the initially localized hole has the rotational symmetry, whereas with the $\pi$pulse this symmetry is broken, with $E_{kin,x}(t=0)=-E_{kin,y}(t=0)$.
+Although for both types of excitations $E_{kin}(t=0) \sim 0$, the distinction in sum rules is apparent for times shorter than $t<t_d$, featuring the fact that the state of initially localized hole has the rotational symmetry, whereas with $\pi-$pulse this symmetry is broken, with $E_{kin,x}(t=0)=-E_{kin,y}(t=0)$.

 It is evident that for long times $t>t_i$ kinetic energy approaches or oscillates around a quasi-stationary value, denoted by $E_{kin}(t\rightarrow \infty)$.
-Within the ED the latter still somewhat depends on the system size $N$.
-The larger the system under consideration, the closer this value is to the g.s. $E_{kin}^0$, as marked in Fig.~\ref{Fig1a}.
+Within the ED latter still somewhat depends on the system size $N$.
+The larger is the system under consideration, closer is this value to the g.s. $E_{kin}^0$, as marked in Fig.~\ref{Fig1a}.

 Since the ED simulates a fixed-size system, and the excited state is quite far from the g.s., a plausible interpretation could be investigated within the concept of thermalization, i.e. the approach to the equilibrium state with a finite effective temperature $T_{eff} >0$.